mc-cari/mc-cari/README.md

 # Hello! 👋

-I'm Mauricio, a Master's student in Computer Science.
-I’m interested in the technical challenges of algorithmic theory and backend application development.
+I'm Mauricio, a Master's student and a Software Engineer with a solid background in computer science.
+I enjoy solving technical problems, whether it's boosting performance, making sure things can scale, or automating processes.
+My curiosity about technology and its impact on users has led me to work on projects with a diverse tech stack, including interactive maps, smart contracts, and modern web development.

 I also enjoy reading Star Wars books, playing board games 🧩, and I’m a fan of Age of Empires II (fun fact: open-source tools like those from [open-source](https://siegeengineers.org/) are actively used in its eSports scene).

-## Areas of Interest

-- **Backend Development and Software Architecture** 🛠️
-  I'm drawn to this area because it’s the most technical side of software development.

-- **Automata Theory and Algorithms** 📚
-  I'm passionate about research in this field, exploring both the foundations and applications of algorithms.

----

 Outside my studies, I've been practicing and participating in various programming competitions, both online and in person, where I've had the chance to learn and modify algorithms using C++.